Arts Organizations Aren’t Failing. Their Models Are.

 Experiment with real-time, outcome-based giving

-And that’s just the beginning.
+And that’s just the tip of the iceberg.

 These aren’t side projects—they’re strategic extensions of purpose that also diversify revenue.
 They’re bold moves toward sustained relevance.